 Getting a loan from family or friends means there won’t be any interest.
 In most cases, your family or friends won’t ask a fee or percentage for the money they lend you.
 This is one of the best parts of this approach.

-If you’re hard put keeping up with the payments, your loved ones are sure to be more understanding.
+If you have a hard time keeping up with the payments, your loved ones are sure to be more understanding.
 You can work on flexible terms and deadlines with your family and friends.

-If you fail to pay back the loan, chances are your family are not going to claim any your possessions or your home; in other words, you won’t have to put up collateral when you borrow the money.
+If you fail to pay back the loan, chances are your family is not going to claim any of your possessions or your home; in other words, you won’t have to put up collateral when you borrow the money.

 Borrowing money from family doesn’t require credit history, nor will your credit standing be affected no matter what happens.
-As you may well know, most lending establishments give out loans only to those they’ve determined have the capability to pay them back at an interest rate.
+As you may well know, most lending establishments give out loans only to those they’ve determined can pay them back at an interest rate.
 And that’s where your credit history/score comes in.
 It’ll tell them whether or not you’ll be worth giving a loan to.
 This credit background or rating doesn’t come into play when borrowing money from family or friends.

 Borrowing money from family for business would generally spell a limited loan amount.
-The truth is, if you’re running a dynamic business that’s showing promising signs of bigger success and profits with possible expansion, you will be needing a large amount to cover costs of new or upgraded equipment, additional hires or more extensive advertising and promotions.
+The truth is, if you’re running a dynamic business that’s showing promising signs of bigger success and profits with possible expansion, you will need a considerable amount to cover costs of new or upgraded equipment, additional hires, or more extensive advertising and promotions.
 It’s not likely that your parents or friends can afford to lend you this kind of money.

-2. It doesn’t allow you to build credit history
+It doesn’t allow you to build a credit history

 If you’re planning to run and grow a business for the long haul, developing a strong credit history is crucial.
 You don’t get this when the loan comes from your folks.